ospfranco/ospfranco.github.io/_posts/2025-07-30-complete guide to dylibs in ios and android.md

 That's the simple version of it.
 As your library grows and depends on other compilation steps you will need to modify your commands accordingly.
 Maybe setting a sysroot.
 Passing header files, setting up compiler files, etc.

-If you compile your crate in your `target/{arch}` directories you should find a `.dylib` for iOS and a `.so` for Android.
+Once compilation is done, in the `target/{arch}` directories you should find a `.dylib` for iOS and a `.so` for Android.
 Going to skip some steps here for the sake of brevity, buy you should set `cbindgen` in your project along with a `build.rs` that generates a header file `.h` for your crates C (`lib.rs`) functions.
-The `rustc-link-arg` will be explained later.

 ```rust
 extern crate cbindgen;